ts-public/samplecode/README.md

-# samplecode
-Code sample for information tools
+# Code Samples for Information Tools

 The repo currently contains the following:

-## InfoMinderRSS
+## InfoMinder RSS
 How to create an RSS feed from InfoMinder alerts and a sample program to consume the feeds.
 If you find problems or questions, please raise an issue and we will look into it.

 ## InfoMinder Client